B-P Elementary School

-Broadalbin-Perth’s middle (grades 6-8) and high schools (grades 9-12) distribute reports cards four times a year at 10-week intervals.
-Students who are struggling to meet standards or who receive academic intervention services (AIS) also receive interim reports midway through each quarter.
-All reports are mailed to students’ homes.
+Broadalbin-Perth Elementary School (grades PK-6) distributes report cards four times a year at approximately 10-week intervals.
+Students who are struggling to meet standards or who receive academic intervention services (AIS) also receive progress reports midway through each quarter.
+All reports are sent to parents via ParentSquare.

 Standards-Based Report Cards

-The purpose of the report card is to communicate to parents, students and staff the progress each student is making toward mastering the New York State performance-based standards and Common Core Learning Standards.
-Broadalbin-Perth’s elementary schools use standards-based report cards in an effort to provide more information about what each child knows, understands and can do.
+The purpose of the report card is to communicate to parents, students, and staff the progress each student is making toward mastering the New York state learning standards.
+Broadalbin-Perth Elementary School uses standards-based report cards in an effort to provide more information about what each child knows, understands, and can do.

 Standards-based report cards are based on grade-level learning standards and expectations.
 Unlike traditional “lump-sum” grading systems — in which a student earns a “B” or an “82” for his or her combined work in a certain subject area — standards-based report cards communicate student progress on specific skills and competencies using a 4, 3, 2, 1 scale.
 This kind of feedback helps to inform classroom instruction and allows both teachers and parents to understand exactly where students stand in relation to the learning standards.